-A short teaser trailer was released to coincide with the revelation that the new series will debut in spring 2020.
+A short teaser trailer was released in July 2019 to coincide with the initial revelation that the series would debut in spring 2020.

-The short video seems to reveal that new characters Iris and Huck will begin their tenure on screen in a settlement but end up venturing out into the world.
+The short video seemed to reveal that new characters Iris and Huck will begin their tenure on screen in a settlement but end up venturing out into the world.
 Watch it below.

 — The Walking Dead (@TheWalkingDead) July 30, 2019

-Once the title World Beyond was confirmed, a new short teaser was released that showed helicopter group CRM – the same group that took Rick Grimes away on the main show.
+Once the title World Beyond was confirmed, another new short teaser was released that showed helicopter group CRM – the same group that took Rick Grimes away on the main show.

 They have also featured on Fear the Walking Dead, with character Isabelle explaining that their aim was to create a better world, and that they will kill anyone that gets in their way.